-A sabbatical provides you with a break from the pace and intensity of your work and allows you to spend more time with your family, travel, to pursue a social service project, or simply relax.
-Once you have completed 5 years of service with PayPal, you may request 4 weeks of time off with pay through the Global Sabbatical Program.
+A sabbatical provides you with a break from the pace and intensity of your work and allows you to spend more time with your family, travel, pursue a social service project, or simply relax.
+Once you have completed 5 years of service with PayPal, you may request up to 20 consecutive business days paid sabbatical through the Global Sabbatical Program.

-If you work part-time and are eligible for a sabbatical, you will have 4 weeks off and will be paid based on your regularly scheduled workweek at the time you take your sabbatical.
+If you have a work schedule change (part-time to full-time or vice versa).
+Your pay during your sabbatical will be based on your regularly scheduled workweek at the time you take your sabbatical.

-If you are a rehire, you may receive credit for prior service at a PayPal company on one occasion in your career, provided you meet the following criteria:
+If you’re a rehire.
+You may receive credit for prior service at a PayPal company on one occasion in your career, but you must meet the following criteria:

-- You have previously completed at least 12 continuous months of employment at a PayPal company.
+- Have previously completed at least 12 continuous months of employment at a PayPal company

-- No more than 2 years have occurred between the end of your prior employment with a PayPal company and your date of rehire at a PayPal company.
+- No more than 2 years have elapsed between the end of your prior employment with a PayPal company and your date of rehire

-- If you are an international transfer, the total service in all work locations will generally be counted toward eligibility for sabbatical, provided there was no break in service.
+If you’re an international transfer.
+The total service in all work locations will be counted towards your eligibility for sabbatical, provided there was no break in service.